Malta Environment and Planning Authority: Aim

-The Chief Executive Officer was responsible for the implementation of the aims and supervise and control the Directorates.
+The Chief Executive Officer was responsible for the implementation of the aims and supervised and control the Directorates.
 The CEO and other directors were responsible for developing the necessary strategies.
 The Planning Directorate processed environment and planning applications.
 It was responsible for enforcement, policy development and plan making, transport planning and research and other.

 Enforcement

-The Enforcement Directorate was responsible for both Development Control and Environmental Protection and for supporting the Authority in enforcement campaigns including Direct Action, enforcement, surveillance and actions as necessary to ensure compliance with the building development permits and to protect the environment to help achieve a sustainable environmental improvement.
+The Enforcement Directorate was responsible for both Development Control and Environmental Protection and for supporting the Authority in enforcement campaigns including Direct Action, enforcement, surveillance and actions as necessary to ensure compliance with the building development permits and to protect the environment to help achieve sustainable environmental improvement.
 The Environment Protection Directorate advised Government on environmental standards and policies, drew up plans and provided a licensing regime to safeguard and monitor the environment and controlled the activities having environmental impact.
 The Directorate for Corporate Services was responsible for Human Resources, Information Technology, Mapping and Land-surveying, support services and Finance.
 There were a number of boards and committees, which provide strategic guidance for the Directorates to ensure the organization fulfilled its functions and responsibilities efficiently and effectively, in line with its legal obligations.